kamryns/curly-spork/docs/index.md

 * The Digital Divide: the gap between people who have easy access to technology and those who don't
 * Some contributing factors to the digital divide are socioeconomic, geographic, and demographic
-* Individual may have less access to latest updates, thus may be working on older generations of computers
+* Individuals may have less access to latest updates
-* Religious groups like the Amish choose not to use technology
-* In our environment, Del Norte CS preference is that you have your own computer so that you can work away from school.
+* In our environment, Del Norte CS preference is that you have your own computer, which can cause inequity issues
-* In our classroom, internet blockers at router and lack of admin password can make school computer less productive than personally owned compute

 <table id="readmeinformation">

 <tr>